rdkcentral/rdk-halif-device_settings/docs/pages/ds-audio_halSpec.md

 ### Memory Model

 This interface is not required to allocate any memory.
+Any pointers created by the interface must be cleaned up upon termination.

 ### Power Management Requirements

-The Audio `HAL` is not involved in the power management operation.
+Although this interface is not required to be involved in any of the power management operations, the state transitions must not affect its operation. e.g. on resumption from a low power state, the interface must operate as if no transition has occurred.

 ### Asynchronous Notification Model

 AudioPort provides the following asynchronous registration :
-- `dsAudioOutRegisterConnectCB()` - Callback function to notify the Audio port connection status to the `Caller`
+- `dsAudioOutRegisterConnectCB()` - Callback function to notify the audio port connection status to the `caller`
-- `dsAudioFormatUpdateCB()` - Callback funtion to notify the Audio Format Update to the `Caller`
+- `dsAudioFormatUpdateCB()` - Callback funtion to notify the audio format update to the `caller`

+This interface is allowed to establish its own thread context for its operation, ensuring minimal impact on system resources.
+Additionally, this interface is responsible for releasing the resources it creates for its operation once the respective operation concludes.

 ### Blocking calls